rrozaq/WhatsappBot-ChatGPT/README.md

 1. Go to https://chat.openai.com/chat and log in or sign up.
 2. Open dev tools.
 3. Open `Application` > `Cookies`.
-4. Copy the value for `__Secure-next-auth.session-token` and save it to your environment.
+4. Copy the value for `__Secure-next-auth.session-token` and save it to your config.json file.

 ### Connect to Whatsapp

-After running with node index.js or nodemon index.js in console terminal a qrcode image will appear, scan qrcode with whatsapp application oon your handphone. this is like login whatsapp on whatsapp web.
+After running with node index.js or nodemon index.js in console terminal a qrcode image will appear, scan qrcode with whatsapp application oon your handphone.
+OoOhh, this is like login whatsapp on whatsapp web.

 ## Compatibility